 The project will relocate the telecommunications hub for the Riverside County Department of Information Technology from the County Administrative Center.
 Part of the project involves relocating the radio tower, used by public safety agencies, that is near the current jail site.

 Construction started July 7, 2013 and should be completed in February 2014.

-Members of the community are invited to join Supervisor John J. Benoit and county and CAL FIRE officials in a ceremony at 10 a.m.
-Tuesday, Sept.
-18 celebrating the grand opening of Riverside County’s newest fire station, Mecca Fire Station #40, located at 91-350 66th Avenue.
+On Sept.
+18, 2012, Supervisor Benoit, county and CAL FIRE officials and community members celebrated the grand opening of Riverside County’s newest fire station, Mecca Fire Station #40, located at 91-350 66th Avenue.

-The 12,411-square-foot facility will replace the 3,058-square-foot station, built in 1952, located at 91-100 Fourth St. The station includes three brand-new bays and an eight-bed dormitory.
+Construction began in January 2011 on the 12,411-square-foot facility which replaced the 3,058-square-foot station, built in 1952, located at 91-100 Fourth St. The station includes three brand-new bays and an eight-bed dormitory.
 Its compact design will help reduce response times.
 Photovoltaic panels installed on carports will reduce facility energy costs.
 The station also features drive-through capability for fire equipment, eliminating the need to stop traffic so large equipment can back into the bay.

-Supervisor John J. Benoit joined Sheriff Stan Sniff, Supervisor Marion Ashley, county officials and community leaders at the grand opening and open house of the new Palm Desert Sheriff’s Station on Oct.
-12, 2010.
+On Oct.
+12, 2010, Supervisor Benoit, Sheriff Stan Sniff, Supervisor Marion Ashley, county officials and community leaders celebrated the grand opening and open house of the new Palm Desert Sheriff’s Station.
 The station is located at 73-700 Gerald Ford Drive in the City of Palm Desert.

 The 83,000-square-foot facility is the second-largest Sheriff’s station in Riverside County.
 It serves as the headquarters for about 220 Sheriff’s deputies and other staff for the contract cities of Indian Wells, Palm Desert and Rancho Mirage, which all moved from the 26,000-square-foot station at the Palm Desert Civic Center in August.